spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 * **level 4**: has source maps and needs them sometimes

-  Generators are in this category.
+  Generator libraries are in this category.
 When compiled with traceur (e.g. for the browser) source maps are required and needed.
 If ES6 is available, source maps are unnecessary.

-  Streamline is also in this category, for another reason.
+  Streamline is also in this category for another reason.
 With streamline, you don't need source maps to get accurate stack traces.
 However, you will need them if you want to read the original code (e.g. when debugging in the browser).